cablelabs/snaps-openstack/README.md

 # SNAPS-OpenStack

-SNAPS-OpenStack is *step two* for the SDN/NFV Application Platform/Stack (SNAPS<sup>TM</sup>) we are developing at [CableLabs](http://cablelabs.com/).
+SNAPS-OpenStack is *step two* for the SDN/NFV Application Platform and Stack (SNAPS<sup>TM</sup>) we are developing at [CableLabs](http://cablelabs.com/).
 It is an [OpenStack](https://www.openstack.org/) Kolla installer for machines that have been initialized with